GPN87/GPN87/README.md

 and chip away at those 10,000 hours.</p>
 <hr>

-- 🔭 I’m currently working on an [exploratory analysis](https://github.com/GPN87/top_100_employers_2022) of the Forbes 2022 list of the worlds best employers
+- 🔭 I’m currently working on an [exploratory analysis](https://github.com/GPN87/top_100_employers_2022) of the Forbes 2022 list of the world's best employers

 - 📚 At the moment I'm reading 'An introduction to Networking' by Dr. Charles R. Severance